About St Helens Cares

 In this context, St Helens Cares will bring together all local service providers, who will become jointly responsible for the quality and cost of care for local people, working together within agreed budgets.
 St Helens Cares is a leading example of “place based” working, under which organisational boundaries will be broken down and partners will work together to meet the needs of people in St Helens.

-St Helens Cares was the winner of the 2018 MJ Award for Care and Health Integration.
+2018 MJ Award for Care and Health Integration.

 In April 2018, St Helens Cares was awarded the MJ Award for health and social care integration.
 The award recognised St Helens’ unique, innovative, place based approach to addressing challenges of cost and demand.
 It was acknowledged how St Helens Cares had demonstrated more efficient use of resources, despite no new money or transformation funding.
 Most importantly, the award panel had been sent a number of testimonies from people that had used services and support from St Helens Cares, which acknowledged the progress that had been made in providing improved health and social care.